 To Print… or NOT to Print…

-Up until the early 2000’s, NOT printing your portraits that you hired a professional photographer to take was just foolish.
-Like, why would you hire a photographer to take your portraits then just let them sit in negative format?
+Up until the mid 2000s, NOT printing your portraits that you hired a professional photographer to take was just foolish.
+Like, Why would you hire a photographer to take your portraits and then just let them sit in negative format?
 What a waste of your time and money… let alone a waste of the photographer’s time and talent.
-Printing professional portraits was an honor, it was an exciting moment in a family’s life to pick up those prints and proudly display them in their home.
-Since digital format of basically everything- from pictures to email to getting a home loan- has now become king, we’ve lost a touch of a reality that has carried us for generations.
+As a professional photographer, specializing in Seattle Newborn Photography, I can tell you that getting those professional portraits was an honor!
+It was an exciting moment in a family’s life to pick up those prints and proudly display them in their home.
+Since the digital format of basically everything- from pictures to email to getting a home loan- has now become king, we’ve lost a touch of reality that has carried us for generations.
 What is this loss of reality, you ask?

 And professional photographers are partly to blame for this.